-Course offerings - Since the Ministerial Formation Certification Agency (MFCA) will no longer be able to offer courses needed for students enrolled in non-RCA seminaries, both Western Theological Seminary (WTS) and New Brunswick Theological Seminary (NBTS) are preparing to offer needed courses for MFCA students.
-If the BCO changes relating to the CRE are approved,
+- Course offerings Since the Ministerial Formation Certification Agency (MFCA) will no longer be able to offer courses needed for students enrolled in non-RCA seminaries, both Western Theological Seminary (WTS) and New Brunswick Theological Seminary (NBTS) are preparing to offer needed courses for MFCA students.
+Since the BCO changes relating to the CRE have received final approval, beginning in the fall of 2023, the MFCA will be directing students to WTS and NBTS for classes. - · Communication between agents Since the BCO changes relating to the CRE have now been approved, transcripts will be the formal communication from the MFCA, NBTS, or WTS to the classes.
+Each institution has appointed liaisons to whom classes and candidates may reach out for questions (for NBTS, this is James Brumm and Faye Taylor; for WTS, Tim Basselin; for the MFCA, Dave Schutt).

-- beginning this fall, the MFCA will be directing students to WTS and NBTS for classes. - Communication between agents If the BCO changes relating to the CRE are approved, transcripts would be the formal communication from the MFCA, NBTS, or WTS to the classes.
-Each institution has appointed liaisons to whom classes and candidates may reach out for questions (for NBTS, this is James Brumm and Faye Taylor; for WTS, Tim Basselin; for the MFCA, Dave Schutt). - Communication to students currently under care This is critically important for all students, but especially for the MFCA students because this will be a significant shift for them. - Communication to clerks The classis clerk is a key figure in helping transition this major change.
+- Communication to students currently under care This is critically important for all students, but especially for the MFCA students because this will be a significant shift for them. - Communication to clerks The classis clerk is a key figure in helping transition this major change.
 The PFOB is working to connect with the clerks to facilitate mutual communication. - Clinical Pastoral Education (CPE) requirements The three agents are currently working on how to handle the CPE requirement for the MFCA candidates.

-Implementation of the above is dependent upon classes' approval of the BCO changes in TE 22-1 and TE 22-2 and a subsequent declarative vote by this General Synod.
-The PFOB also spent some time deliberating about next steps if the changes are not approved.
+Since implementation of the above was dependent upon classes' approval of the BCO changes in TE 22-1 and TE 22-2 and a subsequent declarative vote by this General Synod, the PFOB also spent some time deliberating about next steps if the changes were not approved.